-Turkey letter sort and color sort is a fun, hands-on activity to get kids up, moving, and talking about letters, sounds, and colors.
+Turkey letter sort and color sort is a fun, hands-on activity!
+It will get kids up, moving, and talking about letters, sounds, and colors.
 It’s easy to set up and clean up too.
-We used this activity for an arrival table time activity and they LOVED it.
+We used this activity for an arrival table time activity, and they LOVED it.

-*This post contains referral links which means if you use my link I will earn a small commission.*
+*This post contains referral links.
+This means if you use my link, I will earn a small commission.*

 Grab a large piece of butcher paper or poster board and draw a large turkey.
-I used India Ink in a bingo dauber to create this cute turkey but you could also use paint or a marker to make the turkey outline.
-Write a color word on each feather with the matching color marker.
+I used India Ink in a bingo dauber to create this cute turkey, but you could also use paint or a marker to make the turkey outline.
+Write a color word on each feather using the matching color marker.

-Then grab some color counters like these stackable color counters we used and some letter magnets.
+Next, grab some color counters like these stackable color counters and some letter magnets.
 Any letter magnets or letter manipulatives will work.

-Then students sort the counters and letters by color.
+Then let the students go for it!
+Instruct them to sort the counters and letters by color.

-I have a multi-age classroom with three, four, and five year olds so this activity was super easy to differentiate.
-My 3/4 year olds sorted the color counters and my pre-k (4/5 year olds) sorted the letters.
-Students picked a letter, say the letter name and/or sound, and sort it by color.
+I have a multi-age classroom with three, four, and five-year-olds so this activity was super easy to differentiate.
+My three and four-year-olds sorted the color counters and my pre-k students sorted the letters.
+Students pick a letter, say the letter name and/or sound, and sort it by color.
 If they were sorting the counters, they had to say the color of the counter and sort it by color.

-This is one example of a hands on letter game that I use to teach letters without using letter of the week!
+This is one example of a hands-on letter game that I use to teach letters without using letter of the week!
 Students were talking with each other about letters and sounds in a meaningful way!
-This turkey letter sort was so much fun we are going to try a turkey number sort on Monday!
+This turkey letter sort was so much fun.
+In keeping with the turkey/Thanksgiving theme, I am planning to create a turkey number sort next!